 Have you got a flat, lifeless, plate-glass type of mirror like this in your bathroom?
 Have you ever wondered what it would look like with a nicer framed mirror over your sink instead?
-Then check out these bathroom mirror makeovers, starting with this one.
-I think you’ll be amazed by what a difference a new mirror can make!
+I know I have!
+I have a few of those suckers in my own house.
+Check out these bathroom mirror makeovers, starting with this one:

 It instantly upgrades everything, doesn’t it?
 True, they changed a few other details in the room to make it look more decorated, but the primary, and most noticeable, change is the mirror.

 Does anyone have one of these mile-long mirrors in their master bath?
 I do!
 Mine is “seamless,” though, and I have no idea how to remove it–and get it downstairs and out the door and to the curb without killing myself (what a way to go–flattened by a mirror!).
 We removed the smaller ones from our other bathrooms and even they were a challenge.
 (They weigh more than you’d think.)

 First, the bathroom before: